Telerik-Verified-Plugins/AppleWatch/README.md

 The same as the main page, except for the last two items (the navigation buttons).

 ##Navigating to an app page
-Instead of updating the content of the current page with `loadApp` or `loadAppDetail`, you may want to programmatically navigate to a different page.
+Instead of updating the content of the current page with `loadAppMain` or `loadAppDetail`, you may want to programmatically navigate to a different page.
 You were already able to navigate from main to detail on the watch itself by adding a `pushNavButton` or `modalNavButton`, but the phone app can instantiate navigation as well.